esraguzel/dsc-mod-1-project-v2-1-onl01-dtsc-ft-012120/README.md

 ### Exploration (EDA)

-This question is asked to explore which time of the year is preferred for movie releases and which months are more profitable in return, as well as to see the overall distribution of movies over the years.
+This question is asked to explore which time of the year is preferred for movie releases and which months are more profitable in return, as well as to see the overall distribution of movies over the years. 'tmdb_movies_gz' is chosen to search for movie distribution by months and years, the first part of the question, since it contains highest number of movies and release dates compared to other dataframes available.
 First visual shows figures only in the last ten years since most of the movies are concentrated in this period.

 <img src="https://github.com/esraguzel/dsc-mod-1-project-v2-1-onl01-dtsc-ft-012120/blob/master/images/Screenshot%202020-02-16%20at%2018.45.53.png?raw=true" width="100%">